-Simplicity can pay off, and Keeler believed in keeping his job simple.
-He famously explained his hitting philosophy as “Hit ’em where they ain’t.”
+Simplicity can pay off.
+Willie famously explained his hitting philosophy as “Hit ’em where they ain’t.”
 Keeler was probably the best bunter in baseball in the late 1800s.

 Harry Davis, 1873

-Largely forgotten today, but Davis was a premier power hitter in the first decade of the 20th century.
+Mostly forgotten today, Davis was a premier power hitter in the first decade of the 20th century.
 The Philadelphia native is one of only five players to lead their league in home runs in four consecutive seasons.

 Honus Wagner, 1874